Slalamander/inkBoard-docs/docs/source/tutorial/designing.rst

 Tiles
 ~~~~~~~

-A type of element that you will run into quite often is the `TileElement`.
+A type of element that you will run into quite often is the :py:class:`TileElement <PythonScreenStackManager.elements.baseelements.TileElement>`.
 This is not a directly usable element, but rather one that others often inherit from.
 They can be recognised by having the property ``tile_layout``.
 The purpose of a ``tile_layout`` is to allow having layout elements with predefined elements and functionality, whilst keeping the ability to easily customise the placements of their elements.
 The ``Counter`` added in the previous section is an example of this.